-📽 S1106 ENGLISH ACADEMIC SUPPORT 9-12 Year
+♥ S1106 ENGLISH ACADEMIC SUPPORT

-Prereq. - Must be ELL, plus written permission from the case manager.
+Pre-req. - Must be ELL, plus written permission from the case manager.
 The class is intended for intermediate to advanced English Language Learners who still need support with their classes and assignments.
 They will receive help reading and understanding the instructions of the assignment, help and guidance using correct grammar and sentence structure on their papers, and extra time to complete assignments and tests.
 Students will be admitted in this class by teacher approval only and will receive an elective credit.

-Year S1105 LANGUAGE ACQUISITION I/II 9-12
+S1105 LANGUAGE ACQUISITION I/II

-Prereq. - Must be ELL, plus written permission from the case manager.
+Pre-req. - Must be ELL, plus written permission from the case manager.
 This course is designed for recent arrivals to the country with a language proficiency score of 1 or 2 on the ACCESS assessment.
 Classes will focus on reading, writing, speaking, and listening.